CodeWithKainat/Ecommerce-Website/README.md

 Welcome to our Ecommerce website documentation!
 This guide will walk you through the key features and functionalities of our platform.

+Live URL
+You can access the live version of our website at: https://enthusiastic-onesies-seal.cyclic.cloud/

+Admin Access
+For accessing admin functionalities, you can use the following credentials:

+Email: kk47@gmail.com
+Password: kk47

 ## User Authentication

 - **Sign Up:** Create an account with your name, email, and password.